ByrMucahit/UygarSoft/README.md

 # UygarSoft
-UygarSoft's System Which you can pay own bill.
+UygarSoft's System that Which you can pay own bill.